mynameisaaron/CloudArchitecture/RubeGoldbergImageMachine/README.md

     return {'statusCode': 200, 'body': json.dumps('Processing complete')}
 ```
-**Notice that nothing is saved and nothing will work until you hit 'Deploy'
+**Notice that nothing is saved and nothing will work until you hit 'Deploy' \
+You should have two functions now, the 'RotateImageClockwise' function that we just made together, and the 'RotateCounterClock' that you figured out how to do using the same steps. \
+Our Lambdas are up. . .
+Even if you have one Lambda up and you made it this far, the rest is a very quick and easy.
+\
+Let's finish this, starting with the SQS Queue, Followed by the SNS Topic, and finnaly the S3 event (all takes two seconds)

+## SQS/SNS Fanout Deployment